 It is not news that our behavior concerning consumption has changed dramatically in the past few years where, in the beginning, the normative and social context dictated that the more you had, the happier and successful you were.
 Despite the fact we are not 100% in common sense about this yet, it is notable the number of individuals making the Minimalism their way of life, due to a wide spectrum of reasons.
 Most popular reasons for that pivot, includes environmental concerns, financial concerns, and the desire to have more time and freedom enjoying life.

-Over this context, the founder of Smart City Investments and Blockchain Solution Architect, Rafael Presa, develops a new type of relationship for the real estate stakeholders, called Housing-as-a-Service.
+Over this context, the founder of Smart City Investments, Rafael Presa, develops a new type of relationship for the real estate stakeholders, called Housing-as-a-Service.
 The first step understanding the definition of HaaS and how technology will make it happens it’s to get inside the mind of the new customer and then explaining the Sharing Economy, the Internet of Things, the IOTA Tangle and how all this can work together in a new way of trade real estate assets.

 New housing mindset

 From the Minimalism movement, we have that it is simply getting rid of things you do not use or need, leaving an uncluttered, simple environment and an uncluttered, simple life.
 It’s living without an obsession with material things or an obsession with doing everything and doing too much.
 It’s using simple tools, having a simple wardrobe, carrying little and living lightly.
 The movement’s website has something around 20M followers and it isn’t the only one that goes in this direction.